Impartial achievement and avoidance games for generating finite groups: Avoidance games

-We say $X_{I}$ and $X_{J}$ are \emph{type equivalent} if $\type(X_{I})=\type(X_{J})$ and $\Otype(X_{I})=\Otype(X_{J})$. \end{defn} Note that if $X_{I}$ is terminal, then $\type(X_{I})$ must be either $(0,0,1)$ or $(1,1,0)$ depending on the parity of $X_{I}$.
+Figure~\ref{fig:genericTypes} shows the type-dependent visualization of structure classes that occur as nodes of a structure diagram.
+Note that if $X_{I}$ is terminal, then $\type(X_{I})$ must be either $(0,0,1)$ or $(1,1,0)$ depending on the parity of $X_{I}$.
 A structure digraph can be quite complicated, but we can simplify it by identifying some vertices. \begin{defn} The \emph{simplified structure digraph} of $\dng(G)$ is built from the structure digraph of $\dng(G)$ by the identification of type equivalent structure classes followed by the removal of any resulting loops.
 The \emph{simplified structure diagram }is built from the structure diagram using the same identification process. \end{defn}

+\begin{example} Figure~\ref{fig:49dng} illustrates the main steps of finding the simplified structure diagram of $\dng(G)$ with $G=\mathbb{Z}_{6}\times\mathbb{Z}_{3}$.
+Subfigure~(a) shows the Hasse diagram of the poset of intersection subgroups.
+For this group every proper subgroup is an intersection subgroup.
+Each intersection subgroup corresponds to a structure class shown in Subfigure~(b).